Eschatologue/CM_wiki/docs/class/druid/index.md

 ## Level 1: Spellcasting

 You have learned to cast spells through studying the mystical forces of nature.
-See the Player’s Handbook for the rules on spellcasting.
+See the Player's Handbook for the rules on spellcasting.
 The information below details how you use those rules as a Druid.

 ### Cantrips